JamieB92/portfolio-project-three/README.md

 * If the user cant move that way does the game tell them ?
     * Yes, the user is informed that they cant go that way
     * I have tested this by entering a direction that leads to a wall

+### Pick up item

+* Is the user able to pick up items?
+    * Yes, the user is able to pick up items.
+    * I have tested this by entering get (item_name)

+* Does the hud tell the user when they have picked up the item?
+    * Yes, the user is able to see which item they have picked up.
+    * I have tested this by picking up the item and the hud telling me ive picked item up.

+* Is the user able to pick up an incorrect item?
+    * No, they are unable to pick up an incorrect item.
+    * I have tested this by entering incorrect items and the hud telling me that the item doesnt exisist

+* Does the item get added to the backpack once picked up?
+    * Yes, the user is able to see the item gets added to the backpack
+    * I have tested this by entering get (item_name) and seeing it get added to backpack

+* Does the backpack show in the intruder screens?
+    * Yes the user is still able to see the backpack in the intruder screen.
+    * I have tested this by entering the intruder scene.

+* Is the user able to pick up an item after defeating an intruder?
+    Yes, the user is able to enter get (item_name) which appends the item to the backpack